eipm/HTDS-RawData/README.md

 Experimental data structuring and analysis.

 ## Overview
-MATLAB scripts that were translated into Python, used to restructure raw data before performing further analysis in GraphPad Prism.
+MATLAB scripts that were translated into Python, used to restructure raw data before performing further analysis in GraphPad Prism or SynergyFinder.

 ## Table of Contents
 - [Installation](#installation)